ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Other than after a spontaneous request to the Group Manager as described in {{sec-leave-req}}, a node may be forcibly removed from the OSCORE group, e.g., due to expired or revoked authorization.

-In either case, if the Group Manager reassigns Gid values during the group's lifetime (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager "forgets" the Birth Gid currently associated with the leaving node in the OSCORE group.
+In either case, if the Group Manager reassigns Gid values during the group's lifetime (see {{Sections 12.2.1.1 and E of I-D.ietf-core-oscore-groupcomm}}), the Group Manager "forgets" the Birth Gid currently associated with the leaving node in the OSCORE group.
 This was stored following the Join Response sent to that node, after its latest (re-)joining of the OSCORE group (see {{ssec-join-resp}}).

 If any of the two conditions below holds, the Group Manager MUST inform the leaving node of its eviction as follows.
 If both conditions hold, the Group Manager MUST inform the leaving node by using only the method corresponding to one of either conditions.